-Content Limits: Content includes, but is not limited to, the storage and disposal of dangerous materials and an understanding of Material Safety Data Sheets (MSDS) labels.
+Content Limits: Content includes, but is not limited to, the storage and disposal of dangerous materials and understanding Material Safety Data Sheets (MSDS) labels.

 - Each item will have four options. - Options can appear as photographs, illustrations, single words, or short phrases and sentences. - When a stimulus is used, options will be ordered as they appear in the stimulus.